 Apply for a 2014 NSG & GCNSG Grant

-The 2014 Neighbourhood Small Grants program is now open and accepting applications until Monday, April 7, 2014.
+The 2014 Neighbourhood Small Grants program is still accepting applications for residents of Burnaby, New Westminster and North Surrey until Wednesday, April 30, 2014.
+The deadline for Vancouver and the North Shore Neighbourhood Small Grants and Greenest City Neighbourhood Small Grants has passed.
 Please visit the dedicated NSG website for more information and to apply.

 Join your Resident Advisory Committee